 Few patients realize that tension headaches are a dental concern worth bringing up in the dental chair.
 If you have experienced headaches, earaches, or facial soreness frequently, it may be time to schedule your next dental exam.
-As your trusted restorative dentists in Peachtree City, GA, Dr. Brian Linton, Dr. Hannah Voelker, and Dr. Ed Davis are happy to examine your smile for any underlying causes of your tension headaches.
+As your trusted restorative dentists in Peachtree City, GA, Dr. Brian Linton, Dr. Hannah Voelker, and Dr. Frank Rogers are happy to examine your smile for any underlying causes of your tension headaches.

 Cavities, missing teeth, or a misaligned bite are seemingly mild dental concerns that can present with debilitating symptoms if left untreated.
 Our entire team is here to help you resolve your tension headaches and enjoy life with a fully restored smile.